 I think of it as my Here-and-Now novel.

-Yes, it’s my Sixties novel, sheared of the usual stereotypes.
+Yes, it’s my Sixties novel, liberated from the usual stereotypes.
+It’s not like anyone signed a membership card.

 Pit-a-Pat High Jinks continues with his heading for the hills after graduation.
 Brokenhearted after his first lover deserts him, he settles in with a band renting a dilapidated farm in the foothills somewhere north of Gotham.
 In the full flowering of the hippie outburst of the early Seventies, he’s surrounded by colorful free spirits and a sequence of cool chicks, each adding to his understanding and appreciation of life in spite of himself.